 3. Engelbert Kirschbaum S.J., The Tombs of St Peter and St Paul, tr.
 John Murray S.J., (London, 1959), based on Die Gräber der Apostelfürsten (Frankfurt, 1957).

 , The first example is on p.
-20, where Murray translates "ergriffen" with "enthusiastically," although it means "deeply moved".
-Why would anyone describe Kirschbaum as enthusiastic when he reaches on the feastday of Christian martyrs the very spot where they had lost their life?
+20, where Murray translates "ergriffen" with "enthusiastically," although it really means "deeply moved".
+Why would anyone describe Kirschbaum as enthusiastic when he reaches on the feastday of Christian martyrs the very spot where they lost their lives?

 5. John Evangelist Walsh, The Bones of St. Peter, The First Full Account of the Search for the Apostle's Body, (Doubleday, New York - 1982), see link.